ivanlin69/miniShell/README.md

 # Mini Shell for ARM 32-bit Architecture

 ## Description
-This is a simple shell program for `ARM 32-bit` architecture, written in `assembly` language.
+This is a simple shell program for `ARM 32-bit` architecture, written in `ARM assembly` language.
 The shell reads user input, parses commands and arguments, forks child processes to execute commands using execve, and waits for the child processes to complete.

 ## Features